kdm2k6/LWotC-Squads-For-Controllers/LWotC Squads For Controllers/ReadMe.txt

 // ======================= 6 =========================
 FILE : UIScreenListener_SquadSelect_LW
 FUNCTION : OnSaveSquad()
 DESCRIPTION : If bInSquadEdit is true, the launch button's click delegate calls OnSaveSquad().
-When it is clicked, the scren stack is popped until Barracks, which is a UIPersonnel_SquadBarracks.
+When it is clicked, the screen stack is popped until Barracks, which is a UIPersonnel_SquadBarracks.
 SOLUTION : Depends on #4.
 Will definitely have to base it on OnUnrealCommand, instead of a button click though.
 Could probably put some code in UIScreenListener_RobojumperSquadSelect.OnRobojumperSquadSelectClick(); need to think about it.